DNS Spoofing, what it is and why it is dangerous

 The methods for carrying out attacks such as DNS Spoofing are two: the Man in the Middle (MITM) and the compromising of the DNS server.
 In the first case you intercept the communication between the user and the DNS server and then re-address towards a menace site.
 In the second you modify the DNS registers and configure them by altering the association between names and domains so therefore addressing them towards menacing sites.

 >> FlashStart protects you from a vast gamma of threats and blocks the access to menacing sites ?
-Try it now
+Request a quotation or try it now

 3. How to defend yourself against DNS Spoofing